CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 We've started introducing a few concepts such as APIs, Products and more.
 Let's explore those a little more thoroughly -

 * An **API** represents a set of operations available to developers.
-It's comprised of a backend service(s), and **operations** that map to operations or methods in the backend service.
+It's comprised of a back-end service(s), and **operations** that map to operations or methods in the back-end service.
 * A **Product** is how an API is exposed to the API consumers.
 A product is associated with one or many APIs.
 Products can either be *open* or *protected*.
 The protected products must be subscribed to.
 These can be approved by administrator, or be auto approved.
 * **Groups** are used to manage visibility of products to consumers.
 There are 3 basic groups, **Administrators**, **Developers** and **Guests** (clearly documented [here](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts#--groups)).
 Custom groups can also be added, as well as associating identity providers, e.g. AAD for access as well.
 * **Policies** are the *magic* behind API Management (in my opinion, anyway!).
 Policies allow you to define expected behaviour at an API Level, Operation Level or Product Level.
 Example policies include JWT authorization, transforming data format from XML to JSON, restricting calls based upon rate limiting and many many more.
 Policies could be a blog post in their own right, and we'll likely explore several policies over the course of several blog posts.
 As such, we'll not explore them much further in this one.